gdbooks/LegacyOpenGL/Chapter5/point.md

 The answer is a tad technical, but this has to do with how OpenGL handles lights.
 See, OpenGL doesn't calculate lights per pixel, it calculates the light color of every vertex.
 When drawing a triangle, it calculates the color of all 3 vertices, and then just interpolates them like normal.

+Remember how the ground (under the grid) is just two large triangles?
+Well, none of the triangle's vertices happen to fall into the attenuation zone.
+Therefore, the gound is rendered as if it was ALL outside the attenuation zone, even the parts that are inside.
+This is a VERY common problem with per vertex point lights.
+Large meshes tend to get lit wrong.

+How can we fix this?
+By adding more vertices!
+The higher density your mesh is (the more tesselated your mesh is), the more accurate your lighting will become.

 ```
 GL.Light(LightName.Light0, LightParameter.ConstantAttenuation, 0.25f);